ndri/colour-scripts/README.md

 colour-scripts
 =

 Colour scripts made in Python for use in desktop threads and whatnot.
+You can easily make your own shape and colour combination by editing any script.
+The shapes are 12 by 12 and have one colour only.
+The scripts might not look good with all fonts.
+In the previews I am using Terminus.

 Notes
 -